rounakdatta/computer.setup/README.md

 ```

 #### Support & Info
-This playbook sets up and uses homebrew for the application installations.
-Tested to be working on macOS and Linux.
+This playbook leverages existing modules wherever possible.
+Tested to be working on macOS (Linux support WIP).

 Capability & support is as:
 - [x] homebrew CLI applications